eze-kiel/goggl/README.md

 ## Usage

 `goggl` helps you manage your work sessions from the terminal easily.
-When a session is created, a JSON file is created under $HOME/.goggl/running.
+When a session is created, a JSON file is created under `$HOME/.goggl/running/`.
-When the session is stopped, the file is moved unde $HOME/.goggl/history/ for later usage.
+When the session is stopped, the file is moved under `$HOME/.goggl/history/`for later usage.

 ```